Smoothed Differential Privacy: Introduction

-\Renyi DP~\citep{mironov2017renyi}, Gaussian DP~\citep{dong2019gaussian} and Concentrated DP~\citep{bun2016concentrated,dwork2016concentrated} target to provide tighter privacy bounds for the adaptive mechanisms.
+\textbf{Related Work and Discussions.} There is a large body of literature on the theory and practice of DP and its extensions. {We believe that the smoothed DP introduced in this paper is novel.
+To the best of our knowledge, none of the literature has proposed any DP-like notions for the mechanism without additive noises.
+A notable exception is distributional DP~\citep{bassily2013coupled}, which considers a less informative adversary to provide a privacy measure for deterministic mechanisms.
+However, since distribution DP does not require any randomness in the mechanism, its privacy guarantee is much weaker than other DP-like notions.} \Renyi DP~\citep{mironov2017renyi}, Gaussian DP~\citep{dong2019gaussian} and Concentrated DP~\citep{bun2016concentrated,dwork2016concentrated} target to provide tighter privacy bounds for the adaptive mechanisms.
 Those three notions generalized the $(\epsilon,\delta)$ measure of distance between distributions to other divergence measures.
-Bayesian DP~\citep{triastcyn2020bayesian} tries to provide an ``affordable'' measure of privacy that requires less external noises than DP.
-With similar objectives, \citet{bunaverage} adds noises according to the average sensitivity instead of the worst-case sensitivity required by DP.
-However, external noises are required in \citep{bunaverage} and \citep{triastcyn2020bayesian}.
+Bayesian DP~\citep{triastcyn2020bayesian} tries to provide an ``affordable'' measure of privacy that requires less additive noise than DP.
+With similar objectives, Bun and Steinke \citep{bunaverage} add noises according to the average sensitivity instead of the worst-case sensitivity required by DP.
+However, additive noises are required in \citep{bunaverage} and \citep{triastcyn2020bayesian}.
+Random DP~\citep{hall2011random} combines the high-level idea of distributional DP and Bayesian DP, which considers randomness in both the database $x$ and its neighboring database $x'$.